 - Switch from the standard cleaning products (containing chlorine bleach) to vinegar, baking soda and hydrogen peroxide.
-There is a great recipe for whitening laundry without using chlorine bleach here.
+You can also try this great recipe for whitening laundry without using chlorine bleach.

 - Avoid toxic pest control in your home and on your lawn, garden or fruit trees.